Saturday, July 12, 2025

 Trump was shown the tape during an October 2022 deposition for a civil lawsuit brought by author E. Jean Carroll, who accused Trump of raping her in 1995 or 1996.
 In response to questions from Carroll's attorney about whether the statements in the tape were true, Trump replied, "historically, that's true with stars" and "if you look over the last million years, I guess that's been largely true.
 Not always, but largely true.
 Unfortunately, or fortunately."
 The tape was used as evidence during the trial.
 On May 9, 2023, a jury found Trump liable for sexual abuse and defamation against Carroll and ordered him to pay her $5 million.
 On July 19, 2023, Judge Kaplan denied Donald Trump's request for a new trial. https://en.wikipedia.org/wiki/Donald_Trump_Access_Hollywood_tape

 *Sources listed on Wikipedia.
 Do the research as noted.
-It is what it is so the point is to look at the source of information.
-I am setting the course for you to do the research like to ask why that is!
+It is what it is so the point is to look at the source of information the facts.
+Do the research like to ask why that is!

 https://www.youtube.com/watch?v=K5Qw4-bjkmA&list=PLceEzjybohu5d0iHwg9Wbia48s-gP4o3N